vs-ude/fyr/README.md

 ## Running the compiler

 ```
-node ./lib/index.js compile examples/mem.wl examples/example3.wl
+node ./lib/index.js compile examples/mem.wl examples/map.wl examples/example3.wl
 ```

-The file `mem.wl` must always be part of the compilation, since this is currently the fyr runtime.
+The files `mem.wl` and `map.wl` must always be part of the compilation, since this is currently the fyr runtime.

 ## Todos

 - Type switch statement
-- Parsing of generic structs
-- Generics with interfaces
-- Generics without interfaces
+- 'is' expression on interfaces
 - Automatically include the runtime souces
 - map
+    - tuple assignment
+    - iteration
+- Coroutines and interfaces
-    - codegen
+- Builtin Math functions

 # Wish List
+- Generics
+- Components
+- Models
+- Services
 - Package structure
 - Documentation generator
 - A new parser that handles comments and spaces in a sane way
-- Generic interfaces?
+- Iteration over custom types
+- Custom types as keys in a map

 ## Pending Fixes